KallistiOS/KallistiOS/doc/README.md

 After you have a working environ script, run it with 'source environ.sh' and run your make program.
 For BSD people this may be 'gmake', otherwise it will probably be just 'make'.
 It should be done after a few minutes.
-If something goes wrong, please check the FAQ; if that fails, email one of us and we'll see what we can do.
+If something goes wrong, please check the [FAQ](FAQ.md); if that fails, you may seek support though [several options](../README.md#resources).
 I recommend putting the 'source' line above into your shell's .rc/.login.

 This process should work (and has been tested) under Linux, BSD, Cygwin and MinGW/MSYS.
 It is very doubtful that it will work in any non-*nix environment.